Guide To Mount Batur Sunrise Trekking in Bali

 Final thoughts on trekking Mount Batur for sunrise

-The early morning wake up call is so worth the stunning views you’ll get from the peak of Mount Batur.
+The early morning wake-up call is so worth the stunning views you’ll get from the peak of Mount Batur.
+It was one of the highlights of my trip and showed me how diverse Bali really is!

 Looking for more Bali travel information?
 Check out my other posts!